-One of the great things about ESP32 is that it has a lot more GPIOs than ESP8266.
+One of the advantages of the ESP32 is that it has a lot more GPIOs than the ESP8266.
 You won’t have to juggle or multiplex your IO pins.
-There are a few things to watch out for so please read the pinout carefully.
+However, there are a few things to keep in mind, so please read the pinout carefully.

-Please note that the following pinout reference is for the popular ESP32 devkit v1 development board with 30 pins.
+Please note that the following pinout reference is for the popular 30-pin ESP32 devkit v1 development board.

 ESP32 Peripherals and I/O

-Although the ESP32 has total 48 GPIO pins, only 25 of them are broken out to the pin headers on both sides of the development board.
-These pins can be assigned to all sorts of peripheral duties, including:
+Although the ESP32 has 48 GPIO pins in total, only 25 of them are broken out to the pin headers on both sides of the development board.
+These pins can be assigned a variety of peripheral duties, including:

-Thanks to the ESP32’s pin multiplexing feature (Multiple peripherals multiplexed on a single GPIO pin).
-Meaning a single GPIO pin can act as an ADC input/DAC output/Touch pad.
+Thanks to the ESP32’s pin multiplexing feature, which allows multiple peripherals to share a single GPIO pin.
+For example, a single GPIO pin can act as an ADC input, DAC output, or touch pad.

-The ESP32 development board has a total of 30 pins that connect it to the outside world.
-For simplicity, pins with similar functionality are grouped together.
+The ESP32 DevKit V1 development board has 30 pins in total.
+For convenience, pins with similar functionality are grouped together.
 The pinout is as follows:

-Let us analyze the ESP32 pins and their functions one by one in more detail.
+Let’s take a closer look at the ESP32 pins and their functions one by one.

 ESP32 GPIO Pins

-ESP32 development board has 25 GPIO pins which can be assigned to various functions programmatically.
-Each digital enabled GPIO can be configured to internal pull-up or pull-down, or set to high impedance.
+The ESP32 development board has 25 GPIO pins that can be assigned different functions by programming the appropriate registers.
+There are several kinds of GPIOs: digital-only, analog-enabled, capacitive-touch-enabled, etc. Analog-enabled GPIOs and Capacitive-touch-enabled GPIOs can be configured as digital GPIOs.
+Most of these digital GPIOs can be configured with internal pull-up or pull-down, or set to high impedance.

 Which ESP32 GPIOs are safe to use?

-Because the ESP32 has many pins with specific functions, they may not be suitable for your projects.
-The following table shows which pins are safe to use and which pins require more attention before using them.
+Although the ESP32 has a lot of pins with various functions, some of them may not be suitable for your projects.
+The table below shows which pins are safe to use and which pins should be used with caution.

-- – Your first priority pins.
-They are perfectly fine to use.
+- – Your top priority pins.
+They are perfectly safe to use.

-- – It is not recommended to use these pins.
-So avoid them.
+- – It is recommended that you avoid using these pins.